SECRET-GUEST/autoclicker/README.md

 # :desktop_computer: For **Microsoft** users:

-Because this script is made by PyInstaller, it could be detected as malware. (sorry, but I will not spend money to just be approved by "security" software/websites, you have the code, and here are possibilities to help you run it:
+Because this script is made by PyInstaller without a $500 licence "signature", it could be flagged as malware. (sorry, but I will not spend money to just be approved by "security" software/websites, you have the code, and here are possibilities to help you run it:

 ## :large_orange_diamond: 1.
 Run by simple click on `APPLICATION.exe`